Scientific name: Pseudacanthicus cf. spinosus

 The overall coloration of this pleco is beige to brown, which also gave him the common name "Coffee and Cream Cactus Pleco".
 On top of this bright brown coloration dark brown to black spots are visibile on the whole body.

 Males can be rather territorial against other members of its genus.
 In general they seem to be calmer than most other Pseudacanthicus, in our oppinion.
 This fish mostly sleeps over the day and wakes up for eating.
 It doesn't show a shy behaviour and is visible most of the day.
 Sometimes this fish falls asleep sucked on a piece of driftwood or the cave upside down.
 Then it can happen that the pleco loosens it suction while sleeping and rests laying on its back.
 This behaviour sometimes looks, like the pleco died, but it is common and when spooked, this fish quickly turns with his belly down again.
 They are good swimmers and are quite active in the night.
-A good lid is necessary to prevent spooked animals from jumping out of the tank.
+A good lid is necessary to prevent spooked animals from jumping out of the aquarium.

 P. cf. spinosus "L160" is found in the Rio Tocantins in Brazil.
 There it shares the same home river with the more colorful Pseudacanthicus pitanga "L24".